nicoSWD/php-rule-parser/README.md

 $ruleStr = 'foo is "abc" and (bar is 123 or bar is 321)';
 ```

-Comments are supported as well.
+Standard JavaScript code comments are supported, as well as PHP-style # comments.

 ```php
 $ruleStr = '